Uvalde school district suspends all police officers in wake of shooting

 A Texas House committee released a searing report in July that criticised “systemic failures and egregiously poor decision-making” by police and the school district.

-In August the district fired police chief Pete Arredondo, who was one of the first law enforcement officers on the scene and who was broadly criticised for his department’s response to the violence.
+In August the district fired police chief Pete Arredondo, one of the first law enforcement officers on the scene who was broadly criticised for his department’s response to the violence.

 Mr Arredondo later said that he did not have his police radio with him and did not believe he was the incident commander at the scene.